rafaqz/Rasters.jl/docs/src/index.md

 [RasterDataSources.jl](https://github.com/EcoJulia/RasterDataSources.jl)
 standardises the download of common raster data sources, with a focus on datasets used in ecology and the environmental sciences.
-RasterDataSources.jl is tightly integrated into GeoData.jl, so that datsets and keywords can be used directly to download and load data as a `Raster`, `RasterStack`, or `RasterSeries`.
+RasterDataSources.jl is tightly integrated into Rasters.jl, so that datsets and keywords can be used directly to download and load data as a `Raster`, `RasterStack`, or `RasterSeries`.

 ```@example
-using GeoData, Plots, Dates
+using Rasters, Plots, Dates
 A = Raster(WorldClim{Climate}, :tavg; month=June)
 plot(A)
 ```